Equivalent goods under inward processing

 Equivalent goods may not be permitted in any of the following cases:

-• When only usual forms of handling according to the definition in Article 220 of the Union Customs Code is carried out within the framework of the inward processing procedure;
+- When only usual forms of handling according to the definition in Article 220 of the Union Customs Code is carried out within the framework of the inward processing procedure.

-• When this would confer unjustified benefits with regard to customs duty on import or when this is prescribed by Union legislation;
+- When this would confer unjustified benefits with regard to customs duty on import or when this is prescribed by Union legislation.

-• When the equivalent goods to be placed under inward processing would be subject to a preliminary or final anti-dumping duty, countervailing duty, or penalty when entering into free circulation;
+- When the equivalent goods to be placed under inward processing would be subject to a preliminary or final anti-dumping duty, countervailing duty, or penalty when entering into free circulation.

-• In the case of genetically modified goods or products, or goods or products containing genetically modified components.
+- Genetically modified goods or products, or goods or products containing genetically modified components.

-Prior exportation
+Prior export

 Customs status of equivalent goods